Chinese factories digitalization

 Although China is the largest market for robots in the world, Chinese factories remain relatively unautomated, with only 36 robots per 10,000 manufacturing workers, about half the average of all advanced economies and less than one-fifth of the US level.

 Most manufacturers are struggling to sustain growth, and most are discovering that their efforts are inadequate to meet the market demands.
 Therefore, companies are looking to improve production capabilities through digitalization.
 These enhancements include using new data-driven methods and digital technologies like Artificial Intelligence (AI), Augmented Reality (AR), Internet of Things (IoT), Robotic Science and more to optimize their existing business.
 The aim is for manufacturers to use real-time data to connect designers, factories and distribution centers.

 Over the past few decades, the vast population of skillful jobs and inexpensive labor costs has pushed China to become the world’s factory.
 But with the introduction of robots and automatic machines, suddenly things changed and production started to lag behind.

-The introduction of robots and automatic machines has started in large-scale factories.
+The introduction of robots and automatic machines have started in large-scale factories.
 Some companies have even gone a step further by building fully automated machines that rely solely on manufacturing robots without human instructions.
-However only some of them had introduced these technologies, while many other factories’ managers are reluctant to invest in these smart processes.
+However, only some of them had introduced these technologies, while many other factories’ managers are reluctant to invest in these smart processes.